shipsing/podman-desktop/website/docs/installation/windows-install/index.md

   - On a virtual machine: [Nested Virtualization enabled](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization#configure-nested-virtualization).

 #### Procedure: Enable the WSL feature

-If your administrator has already enabled the WSL feature, you can skip the procedure.

 1. Open the command prompt, and run the following command to enable the WSL feature without installing the default Ubuntu distribution of Linux.